chauff/cse1500-web-transcripts/Lecture-3.md

 :four: Attach the function to the event **on** the control.

+---

-If you want to examine how web applications make use of events, the browser developer tools will help you once more.
+:bug: If you want to examine how web applications make use of events, the browser developer tools will help you once more.
 On Firefox, the **HTML panel** allows you to explore **which events are attached to which controls** and with a click on the event button itself, you can dig into the callback function as seen here:

 ![Exploring events](img/L3-event-listeners.png)

 <sup>Screenshot of Firefox's Web Console.</sup>

+---

+:triangular_flag_on_post: If you are already familiar with modern JavaScript you may wonder why we do not cover concepts such as promises and async/await (which were designed to solve the major issue that arise with callbacks) in this class.
+The reason is simply a lack of time.
+For those interested in how to make asynchronous programming in JavaScript less painful (and once you will have used callbacks in the programming project of this class you will understand what the phrase *callback hell* refers to), take a look at this [very detailed video](https://youtu.be/gB-OmN1egV8) on the topic.

 ### Document Object Model